 Jack A. Gordon

 After more than eight years as a litigator with one of the nation’s largest and most preeminent law firms, Jack Gordon formed his own law practice and soon joined with partners Michael Kent and Harry Beatty in 1997.
 He has been rated ‘AV’ by Martindale-Hubbell since 1999 and, for every year since 2013 he was named both a Top 100 Lawyer by Top 100 Lawyers Magazine and a New York Metro Area Super Lawyer by Super Lawyers Magazine.
 He is listed in the 2018 edition of the Marquis publications, "Who's Who in American Law" and in the 2017-2020 editions of "Who's Who in the World."
 He is also a recipient of the 2018 and 2019 Marquis Who's Who Lifetime Achievement Awards.
-In 2019, Jack was selected as one of the Top 100 "Bet-The Company" Litigators by America's Top 100 LLC.
+And, for every year since 2019, Jack has been selected as one of the Top 100 "Bet-The Company" Litigators by America's Top 100 LLC.

 He is an extremely successful litigator who concentrates in commercial matters in a wide range of industries.
 His practice also includes all aspects of employment law.
 He regularly advises corporations and financial institutions as well as senior executives on matters of compensation, employment and injunctions involving departing executives.